A Regularised Latent-Class Item Response Model for Detecting Measurement Non-Invariance in Ordinal Response Scales: Discussion

 \section{Discussion}

-This paper introduced a hybrid latent-class item response model for detecting measurement non-invariance in ordinal-scale instruments without requiring predefined comparison groups or anchor items.
+This paper developed a regularised hybrid latent-class item response framework for detecting measurement non-invariance in ordinal-scale instruments without requiring predefined comparison groups or anchor items.
 By combining a proportional-odds IRT formulation with latent mixture modelling and an $\ell_1$ penalty on DIF effects, the framework enables simultaneous discovery of latent subgroups and identification of both uniform and non-uniform DIF at the item level.
 This feature distinguishes the method from traditional DIF approaches, which require anchor specification, and from most penalised DIF methods that rely on known grouping structures, uniform DIF only and/or binary data.
 The proposed estimation strategy is computationally feasible through a modified EM algorithm with proximal updates, and the confirmatory post-selection refitting step recovers unbiased effect estimates for interpretability.

 The empirical illustration shows that the proposed model can reveal substantively interpretable patterns of measurement heterogeneity that would be obscured under a single-population specification.
 The two-class solution identifies a relatively small subgroup of respondents characterised by systematically lower endorsement levels and reduced latent variability, particularly on items related to competitiveness, directness, and socially situated expressions of analytical thinking.
 Importantly, this heterogeneity is expressed not only through overall shifts in endorsement but also through both uniform and non-uniform DIF.
 The latent classes are not well explained by standard socio-demographic variables.
 Age, education, and most background characteristics show little to no association with class membership, suggesting that the detected heterogeneity does not simply reflect known external groupings.
 Gender, native language, and handedness exhibit statistically detectable associations, providing contextual cues of the latent structure.
 Notably, when mixture structure is ignored, gender differences are absorbed into mean shifts on the latent scale, whereas the mixture model reallocates this variation into differences in class membership probabilities.
-Taken together, these findings illustrate how the proposed approach can disentangle latent heterogeneity from item-level non-invariance.
+These findings are thus consistent with the proposed model.